sg-first/jsgo/jsgo lib.md

 * jsgo.js

 ### external
-* `Pout(out context : string,line feed=false : bool,call output=true : bool) : undefine` output content, after the program will be passed to the external environment.
+* `Pout(out context : string,line feed=false : bool,call output=true : bool) : undefine` Output content, after the program will be passed to the external environment.
 Be careful, use `\br` to line feed is invalid.
 * `Pexit() : undefine` Pass all the output variables to the external environment.

 ### PIOPrivate
-* `addText(container name: string,out context : string) : undefine` add a string to the specified container.
+* `addText(container name: string,out context : string) : undefine` Add a string to the specified container.
 Be careful, use `\br` to line feed is invalid.

 canvas.js
 -----------